NIEM/NIEM-Training/NIEM Training Outline.md

 ### Intro to Mapping

 - Introduce the mapping spreadsheet
+	- Give options
+		- Component Mapping Template
+		- Simplified Training
+		- Custom, which we'll be using here
 	- Explain each column
 	- The more you capture while mapping, the easier schema creation is down the road
 	- Can use the template or roll your own simpler variety